Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Mitigating Communication and Synchronization Costs

-In~\cite{Sao-spaa23}, Sao et al. proposed a nearly-optimal algorithm in terms of communication, which combines the subtree-to-subcube mapping and 3D mapping approach.
-Here, the lower level subtree of the etree uses subtree-to-subcube mapping and the higher levels subtree use the 3D mapping algorithm.
+In~\cite{Sao-spaa23}, Sao et al. proposed a nearly-optimal algorithm in terms of communication, which combines the subtree-to-subcube mapping and the 3D mapping approach.
+Here, the lower level subtree of the etree uses subtree-to-subcube mapping and subtrees at higher levels use the 3D mapping algorithm.
 Thus, for higher level subtrees, data replication is used up to a factor of $\log n$, without increasing the asymptotic memory cost.
-This hybrid algorithm achieves communication lower bound within a factor of $\log \log n$, a considerable improvement over the $\sqrt{\log n}$ and $\log n$ factors of existing approaches.
+This hybrid algorithm achieves the communication lower bound within a factor of $\log \log n$, a considerable improvement over the $\sqrt{\log n}$ and $\log n$ factors of existing approaches.
+However, it remains an open problem to implement this last communication-optimal algorithm.